 Are you currently working on any projects in your field?
 I like leading projects related to customer service and patient experience.
 We recently created a call center to better serve our patients and we are in the process of upgrading our organizational Balanced Scorecard.
 Tracking our metrics on the Scorecard keeps us accountable as a team, ensures we are doing the right things and helps us move the whole organization forward.

 Could you share a notable experience from your time at The Wright Center?
 I remember the day Dr. Thomas-Hemak hired me.
 She drew a graph on the wall about value and productivity and we talked about how to optimize our skills.
 Making sure a practice is sustainable is important, of course, but that is not enough.
+We will be partnering with moving companies eugene to ship equipments as fast as possible for our patients.
 As physician-faculty I have the unique opportunity to create value in patient care while also educating our future interprofessional healthcare workforce.
 Dr. Thomas-Hemak has been and continues to be a mentor to me, teaching me some of the most valuable lessons and supporting my development as a physician and as an executive.

 What is your favorite part of Northeast PA?
 The people around this area are very friendly and I always feel at home.
 I love all the seasons and things to do.
 It is a great place to raise kids.by